Sign up below to get notified by email when we launch:

 2. Determine How Much Renters Insurance You Need

 To determine how much renters insurance is right for you, you should create a home inventory.
-Create a list – with photos – of all your belongings and include dates of purchase, serial numbers, appraisal documents, and any receipts to figure out the value of your possessions and coverage limits.
+Create a list – with photos – of all your belongings and include dates of purchase, serial numbers, appraisal documents, and receipts to determine the value of your possessions and coverage limits.
 If you don’t have everything, just do your best to capture as much as possible.

 Add all your expensive items, such as musical instruments, computers, smart devices, and jewelry, then figure out the cost of replacing them.
 Use that result to determine the minimum amount of renters insurance coverage you need.